The Luciferian Social Contract

 "What about people who can't serve?"

-They can — through care, mentoring, and accessible civil work — or they remain civilians with full protections.
+They can—through care, mentorship, accessible civil work—or they remain civilians with full protections.
 No shame.
+No penalty.

 "Aren't you normalizing corruption?"